tbielawa/bitmath/README.md

     Out[23]: 0.87

-They begin as roughly equivalent, however as you can see, they diverge significantly for higher values.
+They begin as roughly equivalent, however as you can see (lines: 17, 20, and 23), they diverge significantly for higher values.

 Why two unit systems?
 Why take the time to point this difference out?
 Why should you care?
 The Linux Documentation Project comments on